aimms/documentation/webui/table-widget.rst

 If the paste region contains read-only cells, no values will be pasted in those.

-Pasting is not limited to the same table as from which you copied the values of course: you can paste into different tables on the same WebUI page or on different WebUI pages.
+Pasting is not limited to the same table as from which you copied the values of course: you can paste into different tables on the same WebUI page or on different WebUI pages, even in other WebUI apps.
 Furthermore, you can also paste to external programs, like text editors or Excel, for example.
+Please note that pasting from an external source to a WebUI table is not supported.

 .. note::